 When a loved one has a limited life expectancy due to a terminal illness or other cause, they often require non-medical care to improve their quality of life and well-being during their final days, weeks, or months.
 It focuses on ensuring they are comfortable and not in pain during their final days.
 In many cases, day-to-day personal care responsibilities fall on the shoulders of family and friends.

 Sometimes, it is too difficult for relatives and close friends to manage the physical and emotional demands on their own.
-Professional end-of-life care services are a shared resource — and Visiting Angels can help.
+Professional end-of-life care services are a shared resource — and Senior Home Care by Angels can help.

 Non-medical care can occur at home, in a hospital, or a specialized hospice facility, depending on the individual's needs and wishes.